arvidn/libtorrent/branches/libtorrent_utp/docs/utp.rst

 Similarly to TCP, this is scaled so that the increase is evened out over one RTT.

-The linear controller will adjust the cwnd more for delays that are far off the target, and slower for delays that are close to the target.
+The linear controller will adjust the cwnd more for delays that are far off the target, and less for delays that are close to the target.
 This makes it converge at the target delay.
 Although, due to noise there is almost always some amount of oscillation.
 This oscillation is typically smaller than the saw tooth TCP forms.